-At SPCLL.20, the Chair stated that with the implementation of the Children's Services Oversight Group (CSOG) and with the need to avoid duplication of its work, he proposed that the agency workers working group be disbanded.
+At SPCLL.20, the chair stated that with the implementation of the Children's Services Oversight Group (CSOG) he believed that to avoid duplication of the work the CSOG were currently doing, the agency workers working group be dismantled.

 Some of the panel members did not think that this was the right thing to do.
-One member stated that the working group wasn't only looking at agency workers, it was delving into lots of important factors.
+One member stated that the working group wasn't only looking about agency workers it was delving into lots of important factors.
 Another member stated that they were flabbergasted by the chair's proposal.
 They stated that they were passionate about finding out why the Council had fallen into the need to use agency workers so much.
 Members were given reassurance at Full Council that the CSOG would work in parallel with this scrutiny panel and that it wouldn't take any work away from the scrutiny work programme.
 However, they now felt that they had been informed incorrectly.